 Gigi: Definitely Kew Gardens, it's the best park in London for an escape from the city.

-Darren: Located on our doorstep I would have to say St James Park, for our guests that have a passion for horticulture you must plan your visit to attend the world-renowned RHS Chelsea Flower Show.
+Darren: Located on our doorstep, I would have to say St James Park.
+For our guests with a passion for horticulture, you must plan your visit to attend the world-renowned RHS Chelsea Flower Show.

 Darren: Take advantage of a number of luxury private boats that the Concierge has access to on the River Thames.

-Gigi: The best place to be when it is freezing cold outside is, without any doubt, in the Crystal Moon Lounge for afternoon tea, enjoying a nice cup of tea with some wonderful pastries in a fairy tale décor.
+Gigi: The best place to be when it is freezing cold outside is, without any doubt, in the Crystal Moon Lounge for afternoon tea, enjoying a nice cup of tea with some wonderful pastries surrounded by fairytale décor.